suhz-z/threadly2/README.md

 ## Deployment

 The application can be deployed on Vercel or any platform supporting Next.js applications.
 Ensure environment variables are configured in your deployment platform.

+//add all comment count ( make sure its not zero when page opens)
+//single post loads all commnets initially
+//ui updates for single post page